Michigan man ticketed for leaving car running in driveway

 ROSEVILLE, Mich.
 (AP) — A Detroit-area man has been ticketed for leaving a vehicle running unattended in his driveway as he warmed it up.

-Nick Taylor, of Roseville, says the incident happened on a chilly morning earlier this month.
-He says he went inside his home and left his car running for about 5 minutes.
+Nick Taylor, of Roseville, said the incident happened on a chilly morning earlier this month.
+He said he went inside his home and left his car running for about five minutes.
 When he went back outside, he had received a $125 fine for a local ordinance violation of leaving a motor vehicle unattended.

+“Every person warms up their car,” Taylor said.
+“We live in Michigan!”

 Taylor posted a photo of the ticket on Facebook.
 The post has been shared more than 6,000 times and garnered more than 5,000 comments.